SpinningSamurai/stable-diffusion-webui-mps_venv/README.md

 * Some optimizations and bugfixes.

-In the end, it led iteration about 2x faster from original one.
+In the end, it led iteration about 2x faster than original one.